1966bc/Biovarase/README.md

 It uses even the famous Westgard's rules to monitor results dataset.
 All the data are managed by SQLite database and matplotlib.

-Look User Manual for begin with Biovarase.
+Take a look at the manual for getting started with Biovarase.

 Biovarase requires